dreamfactorysoftware/.net-sdk/README.md

 ### Running the Demo

 To run the Demo, you need to install [DreamFactory stack](https://bitnami.com/stack/dreamfactory) on your machine.
 The demo requires the test user to be created: `{ "email": "admin@mail.com", "password": "dream" }`.
-This user must have aby role assigned which allows any HTTP verbs on any services/resources.
+This user must have any role assigned which allows any HTTP verbs on any services/resources.

 * Open DreamFactoryNet solution in Visual Studio 2012 or newer;
 * In *Solution Explorer* window find *DreamFactory.Demo* project, right-click and select *Set as StartUp project";